ELOBO5/ELOBO5/README.md

 # Hi there, I’m Elicia 👋🏽

-I'm currently training as a Full Stack Developer at futureproof 👩🏽‍💻
+I'm a recent graduate of the Full Stack Developer training course at futureproof 👩🏽‍💻

 ## Technologies and Tools 🛠️